-Having control over where you send the potential customer is a great benefit and way to ensure they spend more time on your website.
-These advertisements’ main focus is always about converting clicks to future sales and business.
+Having control over where you send the potential customer is a great benefit and a way to ensure they spend more time on your website.
+These advertisements’ main focus is always on converting clicks to future sales and business.

 Here is an example of sitelink extensions, these descriptions will lead exactly to target websites that Nike wants to sell more of and show off to their customers.

 A callout extension is additional information and text that you can add that appears under the ads description.
 This can be a great place to promote specific offers such as free shipping or a sale on a specific service.

 Here is an example of callout extensions:

 In this example, Zappos showcases a deal on New Balance shoes where there is free shipping and then presents the customer with their 24/7 customer service ensuring that they know they can always call if there are any questions.